Wednesday, September 24, 2025

 As for Jeremiah, the Babylonian army is surrounding the city.
 Recently, Jeremiah sent letters from the Lord to God’s people in Babylon to assure them that after the land of Israel enjoyed 70 years of rest, God would bring them back.
-King Zedekiah would like Jeremiah to speak a similar good word from God about those with them in Jerusalem.
+King Zedekiah wanted a good word from Jeremiah about Jerusalem, but Jeremiah did not have one for him.

 “Zedekiah king of Judah had shut him [Jeremiah] up, saying, ‘Why do you prophesy and say, thus says the Lord: behold, I will give this city into the hand of the king of Babylon, and he shall take it; and Zedekiah king of Judah shall not escape from the hand of the Chaldeans, but shall surely be delivered into the hand of the king of Babylon, and shall speak with him face to face, and see him eye to eye; then he shall lead Zedekiah to Babylon, and there he shall be until I visit him, says the Lord; though you fight with the Chaldeans, you shall not succeed?’”
 Jeremiah 32:3-5